lelou6666/nimbus-docs/cloudinitd/wordpress.rst

 ``ssh_username`` tells cloudinit.d which username can be accessed with the previously established keys.

-Those line are enough to establish two base virtual machines in the associated cloud.
+Those lines are enough to establish two base virtual machines in the associated cloud.
 From there the next  thing to do is customize these VMs to do their needed jobs, become a MySQL server and a WordPress server.
 The next three lines of the configuration file handle this.